 - Primaquine and related antimalarial drugs

-Levels of the HIV medications rilpivirine and maraviroc, in addition to primaquine-related antimalarial drugs, are also increased by grapefruit.
+Grapefruit also increases levels of the HIV medications rilpivirine and maraviroc, in addition to primaquine-related antimalarial drugs.
 This may affect heart rhythm or function (1).

 Most antidepressants and anti-anxiety drugs are safe to use with grapefruit.